1.1 The Company and its subsidiaries (collectively, the “Group”) are committed to ethical, transparent and responsible business practices.

 16.1 The Company recruits, promotes and awards contracts purely on merit.
 As such, we are not inclined to consider letters of support in all forms in the decision-making process.

-17.1 The Company has established an anti-bribery and anti-corruption committee to manage the implementation of the Policy.
+17.1 The Company has established a Risk Management working Committee an anti-bribery and anti-corruption committee to manage the implementation of the Policy.

 17.2 The role of the committee will include –

 - Responsibility for all anti-corruption compliance matters, including the provision of advice and guidance to Directors, Personnel and Business Associates in relation to the anti-corruption programme;